NearNodeFlash/NearNodeFlash.github.io/docs/repo-guides/release-nnf-sw/readme.md

     a.
 For `lustre-fs-operator`, update `config/manager/kustomization.yaml` with the correct version.

-    .
+    b.
 For `lustre-csi-driver`, update `deploy/kubernetes/base/kustomization.yaml` and
     `charts/lustre-csi-driver/values.yaml` with the correct version.

 6. Create a Pull Request from your branch and **target the release branch**.
 When merging the Pull